DigitalForge01/Task3/README.md

-# Task3
-#  Vulnerability Scan Report – Windows Machine (Nessus Essentials)
+#  Vulnerability Scan Report – Nessus Essentials

 This project documents a basic vulnerability assessment performed on a Windows 11 system using **Tenable Nessus Essentials**.
 The objective was to identify potential security risks and explore mitigations using common hardening practices.

 ## 🛠️ Tools Used
 - **Nessus Essentials** (Free vulnerability scanner)

 ## ⚠️ Key Vulnerability Identified

 ### ✅ SMB Signing Not Required